makingmerry/grunt-php-site/README.md

 #### Multilayered CSS style of organising CSS

 1. Foundational style reset/normalising
-2. Use of Atomic CSS style classes (e.g. `w-100` for `width: 100%`) for base styling
+2. Use of [Atomic CSS](https://css-tricks.com/methods-organize-css/#article-header-id-2) style classes (e.g. `w-100` for `width: 100%`) for base styling
-3. Use of OOCSS style overriding classes to support project-specific component styling
+3. Use of [OOCSS](https://css-tricks.com/methods-organize-css/#article-header-id-0) style overriding classes to support project-specific component styling

 #### Compiles from Sass

-- Compiles Sass files from `assets/sass/` folder to `assets/css/` folder
+- Compiles [Sass](https://sass-lang.com/) files from `assets/sass/` folder to `assets/css/` folder
+- Sass files are compiled to a single stylesheet to reduce number of stylesheet requests
 - Sass files are grouped to reflect multilayered style of organising and component structure:
   ```
   | foundation